NadavsSchwartz/SimplePractice-test/README.md

 To ensure a smooth flow of data and efficiency, we should utilize open-source well-tested gems.
 However, since I was asked not to utilize outside gems, I have implemented validations for multiple edge cases.

+ ## Evaluation Criteria:
+ * `Does it run?`:
+Yes, It runs according to the requirements!

+ * `Does it produce the correct output?`:
+Although the requirements were vague, I tried my best to get the correct output for each requirement!

+ * `How did _you_ gain confidence your submission is correct?`:
+I tested manually and wrote tests to validate the required output, to ensure the steps I took for each requirement were met.

+ * `Were appropriate algorithms and data structures chosen?`:
+I tried to utilize the "fat model, skinny controller" way of rails for the most part.
+I tried to put as much validation in separate classes or the respective model so that the controller could stay "skinny".
+Although - There's always room for improvement!

+ * `Was it well written?
+Are the source code and algorithms implemented cleanly?`:
+I added a short description of each method and its intended use and declarative method names for a more straightforward approach.
+However, I believe it was well written.

+ * `Would we enjoy your code living along side our own?`: I hope so!

+ * `Is it slow?
+For small to medium sized inputs, the processing delay should probably not be noticeable.`:
+It's hard to say how optimized it is with small-sized data.
+I tested the app with multiple seed sizes of up to 50,000 appointments and different methods of returning data.
+The differences between the methods I tested were negligible.
+However, for bigger sized input, it'll be beneficial to implement strategies like batches and other performance optimizations where needed - depending on the context of where and what is needed